SteveBeeblebrox/SHML/README.md

   * Needs closing sequence: No
   * Actual HTML Tag: `<br>`
   * Example: `Hello%%World`
+  * Notes: Line breaks are valid in any context.
 + Escaped Characters
   * Formatting sequence: `$$`
   * Needs closing sequence: Yes
   * Resulting HTML Tag: None
   * Example: `$$**Not Bold**$$`
   * Notes: Aside from a `$$`, all other formatting sequence are escaped.
 Unlike a code block, no additional formatting is applied.
+Escaped characters are valid in any context.
 ## Usage
 ### Overview
 SHML does not modify the document in any way.
 It does not reformat any elements.
 SHML converts one string into another string.
 That is it.
 You must give it the string to parse and then do something with the result. **SHML is not XSS secure!** If you are going to use SHML to allow users to format text (in comments for example), make sure to sanitize the input **AFTER** it is sent through SHML.